kiddiRU/Verk1_H1/designDocument/sketch.md

 # Prioritized Requirements
 ### A
--
+- Each player is in 1 team
+- Captains can add, change or
 - TO arcive turnoments after they play out
-- Each player is in 1 team
 ### B
 - Swich captain
 - Players can be in more than 1 team